airshipit/airshipctl/docs/source/providers/cluster_api_azure.md

 $ airshipctl phase apply calico --kubeconfig az-target-cluster.kubeconfig
 ```

-Once the Calico provisionning has been completed you should see all the nodes instantiated for the
+Once the Calico provisioning has been completed you should see all the nodes instantiated for the
 Target cluster in Ready state.
 ```bash
 $ kubectl --kubeconfig=./az-target-cluster.kubeconfig get nodes